-The graph shows car imports into China until 2014.
+The graph shows car imports into China from 2006 to 2015.
 In 2006, approximately 230,000 passenger cars and commercial vehicles had been imported into China.

 Vehicle imports to China – additional information